whyseehell/open_edm/README.md

 with a number of fields extracted as index searchable values.

 create_index.py defines the index schema and creates the whoosh index.
 It is called by index_file.py.
-The schema provided is for a Bloomberg equity instrument
+The schema provided is for an instrument

 index_file.py first clears the current contents of the index by calling create_index.py and then add each row returned by the vendor adapter as an index document.
+The example mapping is for a Bloomberg equity instrument

 parameters needed for indexing:
  - for the index location